mrcinv/covid-sim/docs/forecast.md

 ![](plotdump/slologgraf.png)

 This plot shows the daily increases and daily increase estimates (together with rough expected error estimates) and the current projected curve.
 For most countries, the best fit estimate shows a bias for smaller than actual daily increases.
-In order to correct this we also include a 'boostrap' estimate which at least partially accounts for the bias in the errors.
+In order to correct this we also include a 'boostrap' estimate which at least partially compensates for the bias in the errors.
 For Slovenia this bootstrap projection differs only slightly from the best fit projection.
-This means that the best fit has not been underestimating the number of daily cases by much.
+This means that on average the best fit has been a been a good estimate the number of daily cases, at least for the time being.

 ![](plotdump/slograf.png)